Relationships go through different stages, including the dreaded relationship rut.

-You might watch films and wonder why your relationship isn’t as exciting, or why you’re not still tearing each other’s clothes off like Christian and Ana.
-The truth is, real life is nothing like the movies, and thankfully so.
-50 Shades of Grey is not only slightly worrying in terms of power balance, but it just looks so exhausting!
+You might watch films and wonder why your relationship isn’t as exciting, or why you’re not still tearing each other’s clothes off.

-Once things start to calm, you might find yourself falling into a routine.
-This is pleasant at first, but then it has the habit of becoming a little, well, boring.
-Enter the relationship rut.
+Once things start to calm down, you might find yourself falling into a routine.
+This is pleasant at first, but nothing erodes excitement like routine.

 Relationship ruts are extremely common, but it’s important to try and get yourself out of it.
-Not only is your relationship not going to be the most fulfilling thing in the world, but you might end up taking each other for granted as a result.
+Otherwise, you could take your relationship for granted.
 [Read: Tired of your relationship?
 Here’s how to fix it IF you want to]

-#1 Everything becomes repetitive.
 It’s easy to fall into a routine.
-Essentially, you do the same things at the same time, you don’t try new things, you talk about the same subjects.
+Essentially, you do the same things at the same time, you don’t try new things, and you talk about the same subjects.
 It’s easy and it’s comfortable, but where is the excitement?

 When you fall into a relationship rut, you don’t have much to say to each other.
-This is probably because you’re stuck in a routine and nothing exciting is happening.
-You literally have nothing to say to one another!
+This is probably because you’re stuck in a routine and really have nothing to talk about.

 Of course, it’s normal to have problems for a short period of time, e.g. a week or two.
 That could be down to one of you feeling stressed at work or having a problem of another kind.
 This normally passes.
 However, if it’s longer lasting, that’s a common sign of a relationship rut.